Recovery Trip Report

 previous and next adventures

 Recovery.
-Goal is to be back to normal by 6 months from surgery (March 3), which would mean a good spring cragging season and onwards from there.
+Goal is to be back to normal activity by 6 months from surgery (March 3), which would mean a good spring cragging season and another great summer alpine season.
 Just got to restrain myself from doing anything too stupid in the meantime.